Sustainable Pet Trade Certification Standard

-2. Standard of living in animal shelters: The pet animals are raised in cramped, crude and filthy conditions in some animal shelters.
+2. Standard of living in animal shelters: The pet animals are raised in cramped, crude, and filthy conditions in some animal shelters.
 In extensive breeding facilities, animals are kept constantly confined and deprived of adequate veterinary care and socialization.

 3. Pet shops: Pet shops selling animals invariably keep animals in pathetic conditions.
 Also, many people impulsively buy animals from pet stores knowing little about their needs.
 Many animals which are purchased get abandoned or die from neglect or improper care due to lack of proper guidance and lack of pet rearing manuals.

-4. Illicit Wildlife trade: Globally, illegal trade of wildlife is estimated to be worth $19 billion per year and is rising at an alarming rate.
-The legal trade stands at much higher $300 billion per year.
+4. Illicit Wildlife trade: Globally, the illegal trade of wildlife is estimated to be worth $19 billion per year and is rising at an alarming rate.
+The legal trade stands at a much higher $300 billion per year.
 Such massive global exploitation of wild animals and plants is bringing many of the species to the brink of extinction.